 Length of the array.

-Send an integer number
+Send integer number

 Convert an integer number into a string array and send it over UART.